 2 DAYS IN BARCELONA OVERVIEW

 Here’s a quick overview of an ideal 2 Days in Barcelona with my recommendations of places to visit:

 - Las Ramblas Walking Street

 - La Barceloneta Beach

 - Park Guell

 - Sagrada Familia

 - Plaza de Catalunya

-Barcelona is located on the north-east coast of Spain on the Meditteranean Sea.
+Barcelona is located on the northeast coast of Spain on the Mediterranean Sea.
 The population of Barcelona is 1.6 million.